-You can always find a few metrics in Google Analytics that are increasing every month.
+You can always find a few metrics in Google Analytics that are increasing monthly.
 Don’t fool yourself into thinking that everything is running perfectly—it might not be.

-This concept comes from the lean startup but can be easily applied to just about any business.
+This concept comes from the lean startup but can be easily applied to almost any business.

-Let’s break down the signs of useful metrics one by one, starting with how to determine whether a metric is actionable…
+Let’s break down the signs of useful metrics individually, starting with determining whether a metric is actionable…

 As you might have guessed, actionable metrics allow you to take action based on the information they provide.
-And I am not talking about just any action, but one that actually improves your work.
+And we’re not talking about just any action, but one that actually improves your work.

-The second “A” is for accessible.
+The second A is for accessibility.
 This matters most if you work in a team.

-The idea is that if you decide on a key metric for a business, you want everyone in that business to understand what it is.
-More than that, they need to know how to find it, understand it, and use it.
+If you decide on a key metric for a business, you want everyone in that business to understand what it is.
+More than that, they need to know how to find, understand, and use it.

 Certain metrics can make sense to technical team members, but maybe not marketing or sales.
 A good metric should be easily understood by all.